lennilobel/sql2022-workshop-hol/HOL/1. T-SQL Enhancements/README.md

 In this section, you will learn all the major T-SQL enhancements introduced in SQL Server 2022.
 These include brand new T-SQL functions, as well as enhancements to several existing T-SQL functions.

-Lab in this section include:
+Labs in this section include:

 |Function|Description
 |-|-